Farshid Moussavi: Research

 Moussavi has published three books: The Function of Ornament, The Function of Form and The Function of Style in conjunction with her teaching at Harvard, all of which disclaim architecture's traditional binary oppositions – form vs. function, structure vs. form, ornament vs. function, style vs. function – proposing that architecture's creative potential lies, rather, in finding ways to relate them to one another.

-In her fourth and most recent book titled Architecture and Micropolitics, Four Buildings 2011-2022, Farshid Moussavi Architecture (2022), she argues that the temporality of architecture provides day-to-day practice with the potential to generate change and proposes that architects should embrace chance events and the subjective factors that influence practice in order to ground buildings in the micropolitics of everyday life.
+In her fourth and most recent book titled Architecture and Micropolitics, Four Buildings 2011–2022, Farshid Moussavi Architecture (2022), she argues that the temporality of architecture provides day-to-day practice with the potential to generate change and proposes that architects should embrace chance events and the subjective factors that influence practice in order to ground buildings in the micropolitics of everyday life.

+Alongside these publications, Moussavi has also curated a number of exhibitions which aim to create a dialogue between art and architecture.
+In 2024, she curated the Architecture as an Instruction-Based Art Exhibition at Harvard Graduate School of Design, and in 2025 she coordinated the Royal Academy's Summer Exhibition, themed "Dialogues," marking the first time architecture was intentionally mixed into the main displays with other art forms like painting and sculpture, breaking tradition to foster cross-disciplinary conversations.